kaje94/auto-marketplace/.github/CONTRIBUTING.md

-# Contributing to Auto Marketplace Client
+# Contributing to Auto Marketplace

 Thank you for considering contributing to the Auto Marketplace project!
 Your contributions are highly valued.
 Please take a moment to review the following guidelines.